erfanzar/EasyDeL/README.md

 ## Serving

-you can read docs or examples to see how `JAXServer` works but let me show you how you can simply host and serve any model that supported by `EasyDeL` fo this example ill just use `gemma-7-it` by google but you can use any model that as you wish.
+you can read docs or examples to see how `JAXServer` works but let me show you how you can simply host and serve any model that supported by `EasyDeL` fo this example ill just use `gemma-7-it` by google but you can use any model  as you wish.

 ```shell
 python -m examples.jax_serve_example \